rowschool/coderdojo-lessons/broadcast.md

 # Broadcast/Receive Events

-Today we are going to flex our code-magic muscles and look at events, broadcast/receive (aka publish/subscribe).
-On a web page or in a game, clicking on a button requires an action or an event (let's call it "on-click"); that action will broadcast a message (ex.
-"HEY!
-The red button was clicked!") that another part of the program is listening for.
+Today we are going to flex our magic code muscles and look at events in JavaScript, or as they are known in Scratch: broadcast/receive.
+In some programming languages, this concept is also known as publish/subscribe.

+On a web page or in a game, clicking on a button requires an action or an event.
+Let's call this an `on-click` `event`.

+In Scratch, an action will broadcast a message that another part of the program is listening for.
 Once that message is received, an action will take place (ex.
 "OK, I now know that the red button was clicked, so I will ignite the rocket").
 In Scratch, you would use the "Events" blocks for "broadcast" and "receive."
 In JavaScript, you might use the event for "onclick" and run a function.

 In a way, this is like casting a spell.
 You say the words or make the right motion and the appropriate action takes place.
 I could say "Accio taco!" and wave my arms just so and a taco from my favorite taco stand would fly into my hands."